lmcinnes/umap/README.rst

 McInnes, L, Healy, J, *UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction*, ArXiv e-prints 1802.03426, 2018

+A broader introduction to UMAP targetted the scientific community can be found in our `paper published in Nature Review Methods Primers  <https://doi.org/10.1038/s43586-024-00363-x>`_:

+Healy, J., McInnes, L. *Uniform manifold approximation and projection*.
+Nat Rev Methods Primers 4, 82 (2024).

+A read only version of this paper can accessed via `link <https://rdcu.be/d0YZT>`_

 The important thing is that you don't need to worry about that—you can use UMAP right now for dimension reduction and visualisation as easily as a drop in replacement for scikit-learn's t-SNE.